awentzel/azure-nginx-ssl-react/README.md

-## Azure App Service for Linux / Nginx Configuration
+## Azure Web App for Containers running Linux / Nginx / React Configuration
-At the time of this writing Azure is in Preview for App Service running Linux.
-There are some features missing and this project hopes to provide a stop gap until features are released and available.
+Azure now has Web App for Containers.
+Essentially, the exact same thing as Web App for Linux or Windows only configured for Containers.

 ### Project details
-Azure App Service for Linux (AASL) does not yet support running static HTML web sites on Nginx.
-As such, there was a need to create a Docker image to support my required configuration.
+Azure Web App for Linux does not yet support running static HTML web sites on Nginx.
+This solves that problem.
 Additionally, on Azure it's not necessary to configure SSL/443 or http2 as this is done automatically upstream from the AASL.
+Note, that if you only want to run https you can set this using the resource manager on Azure as there isn't yet a UI feature available to turn this on.
+Search the resource file for your Web App instance of "httpsOnly" and set to "true"..

 - Running latest Nginx version
 - Serving static html sites
 - Serving Linux file defaults not Windows
 - Configured for SSL through http to https redirection.
-- 1 day caching for core asset file types
+- 1 and 30 day caching for core asset file types

 ### Pre-requisites
 Installation, configuration, and understanding of the latest [Docker](https://docs.docker.com/get-started/)